 Token-auth strategies

 A buyer paying with an ERC-20 needs to authorize the Boson Diamond (or a facilitator) to pull tokens.
-There are four ways to do this; x402 supports all of them.
+There are five ways to do this; x402 supports all of them.
 Picking the right one is a trade-off between buyer signature count and token support.

 For the canonical reference, see Concepts → Signing → Token-auth meta-tx.